ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 Changes to controllers may differ from project to project.
 But commonly the idea is to allow `manager_ids` instead of previous `manager_id` going through `params`.
 For example, if use [Strong Parameters](https://edgeapi.rubyonrails.org/classes/ActionController/StrongParameters.html) the code `params.require(:property).permit(:manager_id)` should be changed to `params.require(:property).permit(manager_ids: [])`.

-The form updates managers for properties may look like this:
+On the view layer, the form updates managers for properties may look like this:

 ```ruby
 = f.collection_check_boxes :manager_ids, Manager.all, :id, :id
 ```

 All of these changes may be deployed at once or incrementally.
 For example, the views that render read-only information of the association can be delivered first.
-After this controllers and models can be prepared to the new associations and `params` structure without dropping the old functionality yet.
-Then UI that updates property managers can be changed.
+After this, controllers and models can be prepared to the new associations along with `params` structure without dropping the old functionality yet.
+Next, the UI updates property managers can be changed.

 #### Step 6: cleanup